Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **FISMA** (Federal Information Security Management Act) : require federal agencies to develop, document and implement an information security program to protect their data
 - **PCI-DSS** (Payment Card Industry - Data Security Standard) : contractual obligation for organization manipulating client credit card numbers
 - **HAVA** (Help America Vote Act) : regulation governing the security, confidentiality and integrity of PII during the election and voting process
-- **COPPA** (Children's Online Privacy Protection Act) : regulation of information for services targetting children under 13 (especially parental consent)
+- **COPPA** (Children's Online Privacy Protection Act) : regulation of information for services targeting children under 13 (especially parental consent)
 - **FERPA** (Family Educational Rights and Privacy Act) : govern the access to educational records by potential employers, educational institutions, foreign governments...
 - **SB 1386** : only apply to organization making business in California, require any business storing PII to disclose any breach
 - **GDPR** (General Data Protection Regulation) : European regulation stating that personal data cannot be collected, processed or retained without the individual's informed consent.